cardano-acropolis/academy/README.md

 Naively, we start with signatures.
 The eUTxO ledger rules state that you may sign some value to a public key.
 That value is transferred if and only if the private key corresponding to that public key signs it to another public key.
-Vis a vis, it is whoever posesses the private key who owns all value signed to its corresponding public key.
-In the simplest case, the ``who'' is the posessor of the private key.
+Vis a vis, it is whoever possesses the private key who owns all value signed to its corresponding public key.
+In the simplest case, the ``who'' is the possessor of the private key.

-Likewise, the definition of "owns" is that rule: that the posessor of the private key may sign those funds to a new public key.
+Likewise, the definition of "owns" is that rule: that the possessor of the private key may sign those funds to a new public key.
 Having the right to spend a value is the definition of owning that value.
 Thus, to "own" is to "be able to sign" and, by extension, "to be able to